-In this program, students will discover which animals are Local Legends and learn how they can become a hero in the lives of these unique creatures.
+In this new version of the Local Legends program, students will discover animals that are Local Legends and learn how they can become a hero in the lives of these unique creatures.

-At the end of a fun-filled day meeting and learning more about these incredible animals, students have an opportunity to do their own story-telling, sharing the story of what makes their Local Legend unique and how humans impact on their world.
-Students are given the opportunity to reflect on what they've learnt and discuss how they can change their behaviour to become a hero for their Local Legend.
+By reflecting on what they have learnt, students will be encouraged to do their own story-telling, sharing what makes their Local Legend unique and how they can change their behaviour and influence others to become a hero for their own Local Legend.

 Victorian Curriculum 5 – 6